CTM80255 - Groups: group relief: non coinciding accounting periods or group relationships: example

 Step 1

-C’s claim from D involves part of D’s surrenderable amount for accounting period ended 30/09/01.
+C’s prior claim from D involves part of D’s surrenderable amount for accounting period ended 30 September 2011

 Step 2

-The common period of the overlapping periods in C’s claim and A’s claim is 6 months ended 30/6/01.
+The common period of the overlapping periods in C’s claim and A’s claim is six months ended 30 June 2011.

-The whole of the £5,000 is apportioned to that common period.
+The whole six month overlapping period for C’s prior claim is included in the common period, so the whole of the £5,000 is apportioned to that common period.

 Step 3

-The total, £5,000, is the ‘amount of any prior surrenders attributable to the overlapping period’.
+The total, £5,000, is the ‘amount of any prior surrenders for the overlapping period’.

 The amount that can be surrendered/claimed is the smaller of £85,000 and £54,000, which is £54,000.